General Tips for Hanging Outdoor String Lights

 Buy a hanger for your lights or make your own.
 String lights can be dangerous if they aren’t installed correctly.
 Lights have been known to catch on fire because of bad wiring or improper clamping.

 Choose a sturdy, even surface where the light can’t move much (if not at least 6 inches from the edge of any surface that could touch your lights).
-It’s always best to use outdoor rated lights.
+It’s always best to use outdoor rated lights and electrical outlets.
 Keep the lights out of the sun, and make sure they remain dry.

 My String Lights Won’t Turn on …